laurakond/artly-api/README.md

       )
     ```

-  - Upon submission of the form, the artwork(s) are dislayed in a list.
+  - Upon the form submission, the artwork is displayed in a list of artworks.

     ![artworks form](documentation/images/features/create-artwork.jpg)